Describe a person from a different cultural background with whom you enjoy spending time: IELTS Speaking Cue Card

 Follow up questions

-How has your uncle influenced your perspective on cultural differences?
+How has your uncle influenced your perspective on cultural stereotypes?

 Can you share a memorable experience you had with your uncle?

-One memorable experience was when we attended a cultural festival together.
-He introduced me to traditional foods and customs from his region.
-It was a fun day filled with laughter and learning, and it deepened my appreciation for his culture and our bond.
+One memorable experience was when he invited me to a traditional festival in Nizamabad.
+I got to participate in local customs and meet his friends and family.
+It was a vibrant celebration filled with music and dance, and it deepened my appreciation for his culture and our bond.

 Band >7